mingyuan-xia/appfence/README.md

-appfence
+Appfence
 ========
 Appfence is an android *sandbox* that provides both traditional file/network isolation as well as Android-specific sandboxing.
 Appfence provides two major functionalities:
-* redirect files that accessed by the sandboxed app.
+* redirect files accessed by the sandboxed app.
 Thus the sandboxed app cannot access files belonging to the same app in normal mode.
-* Android API sandboxing, which is under investigation
+* Android API sandboxing, which is under investigation.

-Note: Appfence operates on system call level (ptrace-based)
+Note: Appfence operates on system call level (ptrace-based).

-## Getting start
+## Getting started

 ### Eclipse + CDT + Android NDK + Android SDK
 The project is mainly using `Android NDK` toolchain (compilers, scripts, debuggers) for development.
 Also `Android SDK` is needed if the actual device is needed for development.